-Eat well-balanced meals and foods that are nutritious and high in protein, calcium, and fiber to promote healing.
-Foods high in protein include meat, fish, poultry, beans, cheese, milk, eggs, and tofu.
-Foods high in fiber include whole grain breads, cereals, vegetables, and fruits.
+Eat well-balanced meals and foods that are nutritious and high in protein, calcium and fiber to promote healing.
+Foods high in protein include meat, fish, poultry, beans, cheese, milk, eggs and tofu.
+Foods high in fiber include whole grain breads, cereals, vegetables and fruits.
 Drink plenty of fluids.
 Avoid fried foods and add as little fat as possible to your food.

 If you have specific diet needs, nutrition counseling is available.
-BHLEX has two excellent services to help you live a healthy lifestyle, led by licensed and registered nurses, dietitians, and a personal trainer.
-Goals of these services include achieving and sustaining realistic blood glucose management and weight loss through nutrition and/or exercise counseling.
-For individuals with type 1 or 2 diabetes or pre-diabetes, the program offers a variety of education classes (either private or group) for you to learn about controlling blood glucose (sugar), which supports your treatment plan and promotes healing and recovery.
-One-hour classes are available through phone or virtual platform that cover self-care information for diabetics (cash-pay option only not covered by insurance (\$35)).
-There is a nutrition education department of experienced Registered Dietitians (RDs) who help with nutrition topics such as losing weight, hearthealthy, diabetes, gastrointestinal plans, and other nutritional needs.
-For information about either of these services, call Baptist Diabetes and Nutrition Education Services at 859-260-5122.
+Baptist Health Lexington has two excellent services to help you live a healthy lifestyle, led by licensed and registered nurses, dietitians and a personal trainer.
+For individuals with diabetes or pre-diabetes, the program offers a variety of education classes (either private or group) for you to learn about controlling blood glucose (sugar), which will help with your treatment plan.
+There is a nutrition education department of experienced Registered Dietitians (RDs) who can help you with nutrition topics such as losing weight, heart-healthy, diabetes, gastrointestinal plans and other nutritional needs.
+For information about either of these two services, call Baptist Diabetes and Nutrition Education Services at 859-260-5122.